The Familiarity Principle of Attraction

 Posted Feb 10, 2013

-By becoming aware of the patterns in your relationships, you will be able to see what exactly you are attracted to.
+By becoming aware of the patterns in your relationships, you can see what exactly you are attracted to.
 Do not blame yourself for engaging in these relationships or allowing these patterns to continue.
 You cannot control what you’re not aware of.
 But you can develop awareness and create a new pattern.
 Look back at your relationships and you might discover, for example, that what all your boyfriends had in common was a controlling nature.
 They always wanted to tell you what to do, and when, where and how.
 And then think back to your parents.
 Chances are, someone you grew up with was controlling and exhibited those same kinds of behaviours as well.
-Simply making that connection creates an awareness that shifts your beliefs from your unconscious mind, where you have no control, to your conscious mind, where you can decide what to do.
+Simply making that connection creates an awareness, enabling you to decide what to do.

 It takes time and practice and a conscious awareness of what you’re doing to change the kinds of people you attract into your life, but by doing so you can free yourself from the shackles of your past and live the life you want with the kinds of people you want and deserve.